-There is a \$100 annual reimbursement benefit is available for shoe inserts (orthotics) after deductible has been met.
-These are generally provided by a podiatrist and are not to be confused with orthoses for other parts of the body, including ankle-foot orthoses, that are commonly provided by an orthotist.
+A \$100 annual reimbursement benefit is available for shoe inserts (orthotics) after deductible has been met.
+These are generally provided by a podiatrist and are not to be confused with orthoses for other parts of the body, including ankle-foot orthoses, which are commonly provided by an orthotist.
 These shoe inserts do not require prior authorization.
-Member must pay for the inserts and send in for reimbursement from the Plan.
+Member must pay for the inserts and send in for reimbursement from the plan.